rmann0581/odin-recipes/README.md

 # odin-recipes
-This is the Odin Recipes project from the Odin cirriculum.
+This is the Odin Recipes project from the Odin curriculum.
 This project demonstrates how to use links, lists and images.